Why Glucagon is a Must-Have for Sick Days with Diabetes

-Editor’s Note: This content has been verified by Marina Basina, MD, a Clinical Associate Professor at Stanford University.
+Editor’s Note: This content has been verified by Marina Basina, MD, a clinical associate professor at Stanford University.
 She’s a clinical endocrinologist and researcher with a focus on diabetes management and diabetes technology.
 Dr. Basina is an active member of multiple medical advisory boards and community diabetes organizations, and she is on the Beyond Type 1 Science Advisory Council.

-Becoming sick when you have Type 1 diabetes can easily complicate things.
+Becoming sick when you have type 1 diabetes can easily complicate things.
 When you have the flu or a serious bacterial infection, your blood sugar levels can quickly become harder to manage, as they typically trend higher because of your body’s automatic, hormonal response to being sick.
 Because of this, you might find yourself needing more insulin than usual and needing to check for ketones more often to prevent diabetic ketoacidosis (DKA).
-Having a plan for sick day management when you have Type 1 diabetes is crucial.
+Having a plan for sick day management when you have type 1 diabetes is crucial.

 It’s important to be mindful of the possibility of high blood sugar when you’re sick.
 But it is also important to realize that sick day lows are a definite possibility as well!
 Especially if you’re taking more insulin than normal to combat highs when sick, you have to be mindful of resulting lows.
 You also run the risk of encountering a severe low if you are either unable to keep food down or lack an appetite when you’re sick, which are common realities when you have a cold or flu.

 Whatever the reason for a low, keeping glucagon handy to combat severe bouts of hypoglycemia on a sick day is definitely a must.
-Severe hypoglycemia is a dangerous complication of Type 1 that can result in seizure, loss of consciousness, or death, and there is peace of mind in having a safety net to prevent any one of those outcomes.
+Severe hypoglycemia is a dangerous complication of type 1 that can result in seizure, loss of consciousness, or death, and there is peace of mind in having a safety net to prevent any one of those outcomes.

 The standard of care has been to keep a glucagon emergency kit handy.
 Historically, these emergency kits came equipped with an injectable form of glucagon, that requires mixing powder and liquid with a syringe by whoever is administering the shot.

 How to get glucagon

-Lilly currently offers a Baqsimi coupon patients can use to get up to two devices for as little as $25.
+- Lilly currently offers a Baqsimi coupon patients can use to get up to two devices for as little as $25.

 Keeping glucagon handy is the best defense against unexpected lows when you’re not feeling well.
 Being sick might come with some uncertainties and cause some worry, but you can rest easier knowing you’re prepared and equipped with the necessary tools to take on whatever comes your way.